Geologic time scale: Extraterrestrial geologic time scales

 Some other planets and satellites in the Solar System have sufficiently rigid structures to have preserved records of their own histories, for example, Venus, Mars and the Earth's Moon.
 Dominantly fluid planets, such as the giant planets, do not comparably preserve their history.
 Apart from the Late Heavy Bombardment, events on other planets probably had little direct influence on the Earth, and events on Earth had correspondingly little effect on those planets.
 Construction of a time scale that links the planets is, therefore, of only limited relevance to the Earth's time scale, except in a Solar System context.
 The existence, timing, and terrestrial effects of the Late Heavy Bombardment are still a matter of debate.
-(Note: Not enough is known about extra-solar planets for worthwhile speculation.)

 Lunar (selenological) time scale

 The geologic history of Earth's Moon has been divided into a time scale based on geomorphological markers, namely impact cratering, volcanism, and erosion.
 This process of dividing the Moon's history in this manner means that the time scale boundaries do not imply fundamental changes in geological processes, unlike Earth's geologic time scale.
 Five geologic systems/periods (Pre-Nectarian, Nectarian, Imbrian, Eratosthenian, Copernican), with the Imbrian divided into two series/epochs (Early and Late) were defined in the latest Lunar geologic time scale.
 The Moon is unique in the Solar System in that it is the only other body from which humans have rock samples with a known geological context.